 Recognizing the unique needs and concerns of this community, AoA has provided funding to create the country’s first national technical assistance resource center focused on the health and social disparities faced by older LGBT persons.
 The center will:

-- Educate mainstream aging services organizations about the existence and special needs of LGBT elders;
+- Educate mainstream aging services organizations about the existence and special needs of LGBT elders

-- Educate LGBT individuals about the importance of planning ahead for future long-term care needs.
+- Educate LGBT individuals about the importance of planning ahead for future long-term care needs

 In 2010, Services and Advocacy for GLBT Elders (SAGE) was funded to create the National Resource Center on LGBT Aging.

 SAGE is a nonprofit agency that has been addressing the needs of LGBT elders for more than 30 years.
 SAGE works with older adults to address and overcome the challenges of discrimination in senior service settings, while also being an essential component in the creation of informal caregiving support, and leading development of new "family" networks.
-A network of SAGE affiliates has been created across the country to serve LGBT elders at the local level.
+A network of SAGE partners has been created across the country to serve LGBT elders at the local level.

 Additional resources include: